A determinant for automorphisms of groups: Introduction

-In Section \ref{SecPairs}, we define particular pairs of groups, which will provide a general framework where our tools can be implemented, together with general results about $\mathcal{A}_{H,K}$.
-Incompatibility, as we call it, may in fact be seen as some way of telling how far two groups are from being isomorphic.
-Indeed, group pairs and determinants are used in Section \ref{SecAppl} to find some classes of groups for which the whole $\aut(H\times K)$ is isomorphic with $\mathcal{A}_{H,K}$.
-Here we give some extensions of the results in \cite{BidCurMcC} to the infinite case, we answer to their open issue about $\mathcal{A}_{H,K}$ being a subgroup of $\aut(H\times K)$ and sharpen some of their results, also in the finite case (see, for instance, Theorem \ref{stem}).
-Under the additional (and obvious) condition that $H$ and $K$ share no non-trivial direct factor, Theorem \ref{ThCompAut} (where $H$ and $K$ satisfy the maximal and the minimal condition on normal subgroups), Theorem \ref{PropAb} (where $H$ and $K$ are abelian and one between them is divisible-by-bounded-by-free) and Theorem \ref{stem} (where either $H$ or $K$ is a stem group) show that $\aut(H\times K)$ is isomorphic with $\mathcal{A}_{H,K}$.
 Notice that in particular for these group pairs the determinant can be defined over all the automorphisms, so that, as shown in the last subsection of Section \ref{SecAppl}, the computational complexity of determining the inverse of an automorphism of a direct products of not necessarily finite groups can be drastically reduced, provided that the groups satisfy some good hypotheses.
 This, together with the explicit formula for inverse automorphisms, has an implementation in computer algebra systems as a natural application.
+The main result is the following.